5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	**HINT**: If your screen turns off during boot, you are using the wrong Framebuffer-Patch!

 4. **CPU**: The `SSDT-PM.aml` inside the ACPI Folder is for an **Intel i7 3630QM**.
-If you use a different CPU model, disable it for now and create your own using `ssdtPRGEN` in Post-Install.
+If you use a different CPU model, disable it for now and create your own using `ssdtPRGen` in Post-Install.
 (See 'Fixing CPU Power Management' in the 'Post-Install Section')

 5. **WiFi/Bluetooth** (Read carefully!)
 	- I use a 3rd Party WiFi/BT Card with a Broadcom Chip